Contact Us Today (424) 372-3112

 • An injury to someone means your jail sentence could be increased to a maximum of 6 months.

-• If there is a serious bodily injury, the case is a "wobbler," which can be charged as a misdemeanor or a felony.
-A misdemeanor carries up to one year in county jail, and a felony carries up to 3 years in prison and up to $10,000 in fines.
+• If there is a serious bodily injury, the case is a 'wobbler,' which means it can be charged as a misdemeanor or a felony.
+A misdemeanor carries a penalty of up to one year in county jail, and a felony carries a penalty of up to three years in prison and up to $10,000 in fines.
+The severity of the injury and the circumstances of the incident will determine the final charge.

 What Are the Legal Defenses?

-An experienced California criminal defense attorney could use several strategies against street racing allegations that could result in the charges being reduced or dismissed.
+An experienced California criminal defense attorney can employ several strategies to counter street racing allegations, potentially resulting in reduced or dismissed charges.
 These are discussed below.

 Legal Defenses for Street Racing in California